Azure/Azure-Verified-Modules/docs/content/specs-defs/specs/shared/_index.md

 {{< hint type=note >}}

-Whenever a module uses another module (e.g. in a pattern module), the parameter must be passed to the other modules.
+Whenever a module references AVM modules that implement the telemetry parameter (e.g., a pattern module that uses AVM resource modules), the telemetry parameter value **must** be passed through to these modules.
+This is necessary to ensure a consumer can reliably enable & disable the telemetry feature for all used modules.

 {{< /hint >}}